commonkestrel/Kestrel/README.md

-Certified gremlin interested in systems programming and computer engineering.
+Certified gremlin interested in embedded systems and computer engineering.

 Also god awful at front-end dev.